Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

 (including zimg, VapourSynth’s resizing library) and media players.
-Thus, we only need to take care of it if we handle the chroma upscaling seperately by hand.
+Thus, we only need to take care of it if we handle the chroma upscaling separately by hand.

 In VS,
 shifting can be performed with the ``resize`` functions’ ``src_left`` parameter: